rcorcs/cgo18mscr/rebuttal.md

 C.1.Thank you for the feedback, we will clarify confusion in the paper.

-In Section 2 we mean that runtime does not correlate to true speedup unless comparing inputs with equal amount of work.
+In Section 2 we mean that runtime does not correlate to true speedup unless comparing inputs with an equal amount of work.

 In Section 3 we show the work metric correlates with unoptimized execution time for *the same input*, regardless of optimization.

 C.2.Regarding "total lifetime cost", i.e. costs of poorly performing program versions in the search.
 This is a good idea, thank-you.
-However, random search is ill-suited for this, unlike a well designed GA.
+However, random search is ill-suited for this, unlike a well-designed GA.
 We were not considering the search interesting.
 We will show total lifetime cost, and in future apply better search.

 C.3.Starting with the best statically compiled version is a good idea.
 We don't know the quantitive benefit.
 We will consider this in future work when improving the search.